keleen10/saas-landing-page/README.md

-# FlowSaaS - Modern SaaS Landing Page
+# GigFin - Modern SaaS Landing Page

 A modern, responsive SaaS landing page built with Next.js 14, TypeScript, Tailwind CSS, and Framer Motion.
 This template provides a beautiful and customizable starting point for your SaaS product.